tinyprod/prod/tos/chips/msp430/adc12/README.txt

 I/O PINs
 --------------------------------------------------------------------

+New hardware platforms should define ADC12_USE_PLAFORM_ADC in their hardware.h, then provide PlatformAdcC component that provides the pins and timer information appropriate for that platform.
+See Msp430Adc12.h for additional configuration information.

 During a conversion the respective ADC port pin (ports 6.0 - 6.7) must be configured such that the peripheral module function is selected and the port pin is switched to input direction.
 By default, for every client this is done